ArianMathai/kws2100-exam-map-based-web-systems/README.md

 ### Session Storage

 Both train and bus data are stored in session storage to persist during reloads.
 Trains leave a trail behind them.
 Session storage is used to start with a clean slate if the tab is closed.

-## Formal Requirements

-1. Work in Teams of 2 or 3:

-   - For the most part, being a duo, we have been doing pair programming.